 Parents Need to Know

-Parents need to know that this British series comes from the folks behind the original version of The Office.
+Parents need to know that Extras is a British series from the folks behind the original version of The Office.
 And although this show's setting and characters are very different, the general flavor of the humor remains the same, relying on awkward pauses and mortifying faux pas for laughs.
-Main character Andy is often selfish and self-serving, and issues like racism and physical disability are used for joke fodder (which mature folks will understand as ironic, but which the younger set may misinterpret).
+Main character Andy (Ricky Gervais) is often selfish and self-serving, and issues like racism and physical disability are used for joke fodder (which mature folks will understand as ironic, but which the younger set may misinterpret).
 Characters swear casually and frequently (though this is no Deadwood), drink and smoke, and talk about sex (though very little of the latter is actually shown).
 Recognizable Hollywood stars guest-star as themselves, gleefully mocking their public personas.

-What's the story?
+What's the Story?

 EXTRAS (a co-production of HBO and the BBC) follows Andy Millman's (Ricky Gervais) misadventures in showbiz.
 A bit player who spends more time sitting around shooting the breeze with his friend Maggie (Ashley Jensen) than he does in front of the camera, Andy is angling for his big break -- which he's probably going to have to get on his own, since his clueless agent, Darren Lamb (Office co-creator Stephen Merchant), is no help at all.
 So whenever he gets the chance between takes, Andy hits up big-name stars for lines in their movies, help getting his sitcom script distributed, or whatever other favor he can think of.
 That these celebrities play themselves -- usually with a self-mocking twist -- is one of the series' key gimmicks.
 Particularly memorable guest-star turns include Kate Winslet candidly advising Maggie on phone sex, Patrick Stewart enthusiastically describing his nudity-heavy script to Andy, and Orlando Bloom sending up his own pretty-boy reputation.